ZissisM/EnergyCrisis/README.md

  * Fig6.do: Generates Figure 6

- * fig7_gen.do: Generates Figure 7 (and S6 making the minor modification specified in code).
+ * fig7_gen.do: Generates Figure 7 (and Figure S6 making the minor modification specified in code).
 Also generates Table EDF4 (multivariate regression of shares on vulnerability).

  * fig7_load.do: Generates Figure S5 (load as a denominator for shares calculation).

  * fig7_hourg.do: Generates EDF4 (Solar,Wind, Nuclear shares by hour-group vulnerability).

  * fig7_alternativeVul.do: Generates Figure S9 (Figure 7 but with alternative vulnerability measure).

  * fig7GasCoalHydro.do: Generates EDF5 (Gas,Coal, Hydro shares by hour-group vulnerability).